sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ## Branches

 Branches are a powerful way to diverge from a history.
 Git automatically creates the `master` branch when we run `git init`.
 In the examples above you have seen the following notation: `(HEAD -> master)`.
 It means that we have been working on the `master` branch, more precisely, `HEAD` is a pointer to our selected (checked-out) branch.
 In fact the branch itself is a pointer to our last commit or the last checked-out commit.
-In the last example above `HEAD` points to `master`, and `master` points to the `ff12e05` commit.
+In the last example above, `HEAD` points to `master`, and `master` points to the `ff12e05` commit.

 To list all of the branches we can run: